duntonjoe/Crossword/README.md

   * All .puz files are saved to `$HOME/crosswords/` by default.
 You can change this via `$PuzzDir` on line 29.
   * Script is able to handle and properly load save states.
   * Remember you can always do `mv crossword.sh /usr/bin/crossword`.
 Now it can be invoked via just typing `crossword` in bash.
+  ** NOTE: Placing a script in bin is NOT FHS COMPLIANT!
+It's fine as a hacky thing here, but please for the love of god don't ever do that on a production system...